Colorado State University: President Charles Ingersoll

 Agricultural research grew rapidly under Ingersoll.
 The Hatch Act of 1887 provided federal funds to establish and maintain experiment stations at land-grant colleges.
 Ainsworth Blount, CAC's first professor of practical agriculture and manager of the College Farm, had become known as a "one man experiment station", and the Hatch Act expanded his original station to five Colorado locations.
 The curriculum expanded as well, introducing coursework in engineering, animal science, and liberal arts.
 New faculty members brought expertise in botany, horticulture, entomology, and irrigation engineering.
 CAC made its first attempts at animal science during 1883–84, when it hired veterinary surgeon George Faville.
-Faville conducted free weekly clinics for student instruction and treatment of local citizen's diseased or injured animals.
+Faville conducted free weekly clinics for student instruction and treatment of local citizens' diseased or injured animals.
 Veterinary science at the college languished for many years following Faville's departure in 1886.

 President Ingersoll believed the school neglected special programs for women.
 Despite the reluctance of the institution's governing board, CAC began opening the door to liberal arts in 1885, and by Ingersoll's last year at CAC the college had instituted a "Ladies Course" that offered junior and senior women classes in drawing, stenography and typewriting, foreign languages, landscape gardening and psychology.
 Ingersoll's belief in liberal yet practical education conflicted with the narrower focus of the State Board of Agriculture, and a final clash in April 1891 led to his resignation.
 In 1884, CAC would celebrate the commencement of its first three graduates.